TED TODD FLOORING

-Shop our engineered wood flooring
+How to buy our engineered wood flooring

-Our engineered wood flooring covers all colours, species and formats.
+Our engineered wood flooring covers all colours, species, and formats.
 So, whether you are looking for a dark coloured herringbone or a light super wide plank, we have a flooring solution to suit your specifications.

-The full selection of our Ted Todd and Woodworks by Ted Todd wood flooring and cladding can be viewed online, or by visiting on of our Design Centres which are based in Cheshire and London.
+The full selection of our Ted Todd and Woodworks by Ted Todd wood flooring and cladding can be viewed online, or by visiting one of our Design Centres which are based in Cheshire and London.
 Plus, if you’re looking for a floor for personal use, be sure to drop by your local retailer who can offer help and advice every step of the way.

 If you are a commercial customer, be sure to share your design with our experts – they have knowledge of every sector and challenge, and are sure to be able to recommend the ideal floor to suit your needs.